 A rotten egg has a very distinctive odor.
 That smell is caused by the presence of hydrogen sulfide, a gas created by the decay of nutrients inside the shell.

-Even after cooking the sulfur smell will not go away.
+Even after cooking or poaching the sulfur smell will not go away.
 This is a sure sign that they are past their prime.

+You can learn a lot from visually inspecting an egg before you crack open the shell.
 Begin by checking the outside of the eggshell for cracks or dents.
-Discard any broken eggshells.
-Bacteria can enter the egg and cause it to go bad.
+Discard eggs with broken eggshells.
+Bacteria can enter the egg and cause it to spoil.

 Also, check the shell for powdery spots as this can indicate the presence of mold.
 And if the shell has a slimy feel that can mean that there is bacteria growing on the eggshell.
 In both cases discard these eggs (4).